-1.1 Program Name and Unique Identifier: Existing Potable Water Infrastructure Improvements (AHP IX) 1.2 Program Description (This should be the description of the planned program.): This activity will utilize NHHBG funding for engineering, construction, and construction management services for the Molokai Water System Improvements.
-These funds will be leveraged with funding from USDA to improve potable water infrastructure for Hoolehua, Molokai.
+1.1 Program Name and Unique Identifier: Housing Counseling (AHP VII) 1.2 Program Description (This should be the description of the planned program.): Independent, expert advice customized to the need of the Native Hawaiian lessee, applicant or household to address housing barriers in order to achieve housing goals through homeownership counseling or rental housing counseling and include the following processes: intake, financial and housing affordability analysis, an action plan, and a reasonable effort to have follow-up communication when possible.
 1.3 Eligible Activity Number (Select one activity from the Eligible Activity list.
-Do not combine homeownership and rental housing in one activity, so that when housing units are reported in the APR they are correctly identified as homeownership or rental.): (24) Infrastructure to Support Housing [810(b)(1)] 1.4 Intended Outcome Number (Select one outcome from the Outcome list.
+Do not combine homeownership and rental housing in one activity, so that when housing units are reported in the APR they are correctly identified as homeownership or rental.): (18) Other Housing Service [810(b)(2)] 1.4 Intended Outcome Number (Select one outcome from the Outcome list.
 Each program can have only one outcome.
-If more than one outcome applies, create a separate program for each outcome.): (4) Improve quality of existing infrastructure Describe Other Intended Outcome (Only if you selected "Other" above.): 1.5 Actual Outcome Number (In the APR identify the actual outcome from the Outcome list.): Describe Other Actual Outcome (Only if you selected "Other" above.): 1.6 Who Will Be Assisted (Describe the types of households that will be assisted under the program.
-Please note: assistance made available to families whose incomes exceed 80 percent of the median should be included as a separate program within this section.): ☐ Low-income NH Households ☐ Non-low income NH Households ☐ Non-NH Households New and existing lessees in homestead areas with approved USDA DHHL applications would be assisted with potable water infrastructure improvements.
-1.7 Types and Level of Assistance (Describe the types and the level of assistance that will be provided to each household, as applicable.): Improved potable water service delivery and/or new potable water service delivery for lessees in homestead areas with an approved DHHL USDA water application.
-Improved potable water service delivery and/or new potable water service delivery for lessees in homestead Improved potable water service delivery and/or new potable water service delivery for lessees in homestead areas with an approved DHHL USDA water application.
-1.8 APR: (Describe the accomplishments for the APR in the 12-month fiscal year in accordance with 24 CFR § Improved potable water service delivery and/or new potable water service delivery for lessees in homestead areas with an approved DHHL USDA water application.
-1.8 APR: (Describe the accomplishments for the APR in the 12-month fiscal year in accordance with 24 CFR §
+If more than one outcome applies, create a separate program for each outcome.): (6) Assist Affordable Housing for Low-Income Households Describe Other Intended Outcome (Only if you selected "Other" above.): 1.5 Actual Outcome Number (In the APR identify the actual outcome from the Outcome list.): (6) Assist Affordable Housing for Low-Income Households Describe Other Actual Outcome (Only if you selected "Other" above.): 1.6 Who Will Be Assisted (Describe the types of households that will be assisted under the program.
+Please note: assistance made available to families whose incomes exceed 80 percent of the median should be included as a separate program within this section.): Native Hawaiian lessee, applicants or households meeting the 80% AMI income guidelines who received or are eligible to receive NAHASDA assistance including but not limited to homeowner financing, home repair assistance, rental and homeowner assistance.
+Native Hawaiian families eligible to reside on Hawaiian Home Lands who utilize non-NHHBG funds for homeowner financing may also access housing counseling.
+1.7 Types and Level of Assistance (Describe the types and the level of assistance that will be provided to each household, as applicable.): Families who received NAHASDA assistance will receive either homeownership or rental housing counseling from a HUD-certified Housing Counselor.
+Homeownership counseling is housing counseling related to homeownership and residential mortgage loans that covers the decision to purchase a home, issues arising during or affecting the period of ownership of a home (including financing, refinancing, default, and foreclosure/lease cancellation, and other financial dispositions), and the sale/transfer or other disposition of a home.
+Rental housing counseling is counseling related to the rental of residential property, which may include counseling regarding future homeownership opportunities and may also include the decision to rent, responsibilities of tenancy, affordability of renting and eviction prevention.
+At a minimum, initial contact will be made with lessee, applicants or households who received NAHASDA assistance informing them of the availability of housing counseling services.

+1.8 APR: (Describe the accomplishments for the APR in the 12-month fiscal year in accordance with 24 CFR § 1006.410(b)(2) and (3)):